Relatively Lazy: Indoor-Outdoor Navigation Using Vision and GNSS: Methodology

 To use a global sensor for vehicle navigation, an estimate of the vehicle's pose in a global frame is typically required.
 Drift from dead-reckoning can produce arbitrarily poor pose estimates even if a full batch optimization is performed on the pose graph.
 Because we estimate the GNSS path-tracking error independently, translational bias in the map is cancelled out when subtracting the live position from the map position.
 Consequently, place-specific bias due to complex factors affecting GNSS such as multipath reflections does not reduce the performance of our algorithm.

 After subtraction, the error vector is still in the global frame and needs to be rotated to the local frame.
 We estimate the orientation of the local frame with respect to the global frame using linear regression on a local window of GNSS measurements.
 The result is also reused to calculate the GNSS receiver position from the potentially noisy observations.
 While vision performs 3D metric localization, we make a planar assumption in estimating our GNSS path-tracking error.
 During logging, GNSS measurements are projected to Universal Transverse Mercator (UTM) coordinates resulting in data points with an $x$ and $y$ position and a timestamp.
-On repeat, a small window of these data points is recalled for both the teach and repeat runs.
-For each window, least-squares regression is used to model the position of both $x$ and $y$ as a function of time:
+On repeat, a small local window of these data points is recalled for both the teach and repeat runs.
+For each window, least-squares regression is used to model the estimated position, $(\hat{x}, \hat{y})$, as a function of time, $t$:

+$\hat{\beta}_{1,x}$ and $\hat{\beta}_{1,y}$ are the estimated linear regression slope parameters while $\bar{x}$, $\bar{y}$, and $\bar{t}$ denote the mean measurements within the current window.
 This parameterization allows extrapolation to the current keyframe time for estimating $(x_m, y_m)$ and $(x_q, y_q)$, the map and repeat positions, respectively.
 The model assumes a constant velocity for the vehicle --- a reasonable approximation for the small windows used (typically on the order of 1m).
 More sophisticated models such as Gaussian processes could be employed but are outside the scope of this paper.
 We also assume the vehicle velocity is parallel to the vehicle frame's $x$-axis (forwards), which is reasonable for non-holonomic robots.
-The heading is calculated using the slope parameter estimates from regression:
+The estimated heading, $\hat{\theta}$, is calculated using the slope parameter estimates from regression:

-The heading estimate for the live frame is used to generate the rotation matrix, $\hat{\mbf{C}}_{q0}$.
-We calculate the error in the GNSS frame, $\mbf{r}_0^{mq}$, and rotate it into the live frame to get
+The heading estimate, $\hat{\theta}_{q0}$, for the live frame, $\Vec{\bcf}_q$, with respect to the UTM frame, $\Vec{\bcf}_0$, is used to generate the rotation matrix, $\hat{\mbf{C}}_{q0}$.
+We calculate the error between teach and repeat positions in the UTM frame, $\mbf{r}_0^{mq}$, and rotate it to get an estimated position error in the live frame:

 The result is assembled into the transformation matrix with a value of 0 set for the error in roll, pitch, and $z$-direction: